Shares in WS Atkins jump on nuclear services deal

-LONDON Shares in WS Atkins (ATKW.L), the British engineering consultancy designing the Riyadh Metro, touched their highest level in 18 months after it announced plans to acquire a nuclear services business.
+LONDON Nov 17 Shares in WS Atkins, the British engineering consultancy designing the Riyadh Metro, touched their highest level in 18 months after it announced plans to acquire a nuclear services business.

 The company, which maintains some of the Britain's railways and roads, said on Tuesday it would buy the nuclear services division of EnergySolutions for $318 million (206 million pounds) to help boost its capabilities in nuclear decommissioning.